 Open the steam valve all the way and slowly lower the pitcher to expose the steam to the surface of the milk.
 You will start hearing a slight hissing noise(some describe it as paper tearing sound).
 This is the steam touching the surface of your milk, putting air molecules in your milk, making the milk gain volume.
-Do this until milk reaches your body temperature (around 37 degrees).
+Do this until the milk reaches your body temperature (around 37 degrees).

 Once the milk has reached your body temperature, submerge the tip of the steam wand in your milk.
 By submerging the steam holes under the milk you stop creating more foam.
-At this point you are heating the milk up to the proper temperature to mix it with your espresso.
+At this point, you are heating the milk up to the proper temperature to mix it with your espresso.
 It is important to stop creating foam after the milk reaches your body temperature because that’s when all the butterfat molecules go from solid to liquid state.
-Simply put, fat turns into oil.
+Simply put, the fat turns into oil.
 If you continue to produce foam beyond this point, you will no longer be able to get the smooth and silky microfoam.
-Instead you will create bubbles of air you won’t be able to get rid off after.
+Instead, you will create bubbles of air you won’t be able to get rid off after.

 After producing your microfoam, you need to mix it in the pitcher with liquid milk for a smooth and creamy finish.
 You do this by spinning the foamy milk in your pitcher with the help of steam.
-You’re really doing two jobs at once here, as you are also heating the milk up to the perfect 58 to 61 degree temperature.
+You’re really doing two jobs at once here, as you are also heating the milk up to the perfect 58 to 61-degree temperature.
 Place the steam wand in an angle pointed towards yourself and move it slightly off centre.
-If you picture the surface of the pitcher split in four quadrants, it is best to leave the steam tip in the lower right quadrant.
+If you picture the surface of the pitcher split into four quadrants, it is best to leave the steam tip in the lower right quadrant.
 This will make the milk spin clockwise, creating the whirlpool effect.

 After you’re done steaming the milk, before doing anything else, you must clean the leftover milk from the steam wand.
 This is easiest to do with a slightly damp microfiber cloth.
 After cleaning all of the milk off the wand, purge some steam through the holes once again to remove any milk left inside the wand.

-Your milk should be shiny and smooth after steaming it, however, if you see any air bubbles on the surface of your milk, you can break these apart by tapping the base of your pitcher on the counter top.
+Your milk should be shiny and smooth after steaming it, however, if you see any air bubbles on the surface of your milk, you can break these apart by tapping the base of your pitcher on the countertop.
 Do not bang it too hard or too many times, as this causes the microfoam to break apart, and layer the milk in foam and liquid parts.
-If you can’t break all the air bubbles by lightly tapping the pitcher on the counter, that means your milk has not been steamed properly, and needs to be re-done.
+If you can’t break all the air bubbles by lightly tapping the pitcher on the counter, that means your milk has not been steamed properly and needs to be re-done.

 Swirl your milk jug to incorporate the foam in the milk.
-In the few seconds time you’ve taken to clean the steam wand after using it, and breaking any air bubbles, your milk has already started to layer.
+In the few seconds time you’ve taken to clean the steam wand after using it and breaking any air bubbles, your milk has already started to layer.
 You need to make sure the milk is the same consistency throughout.
 This is achieved by swirling the pitcher, creating a little whirlpool in it.
-It is easiest to do by keeping the base of the pitcher on the counter top, not holding it in the air, and moving your wrist in a tight small circle.
+It is easiest to do by keeping the base of the pitcher on the countertop, not holding it in the air, and moving your wrist in a tight small circle.

-At this point you are ready to pour your milk in espresso.
+At this point, you are ready to pour your milk in espresso.

 For some reason, people tend to forget how important this step really is.
 The milk needs to be mixed in evenly throughout the espresso, so it is important to not rush yourself while pouring a drink.
-If the milk is poured in the cup too fast, it doesn’t mix with your shot, and, while drinking, you can feel the layers of milk microfoam, and espresso crema, which create conflicting flavors.
+If the milk is poured in the cup too fast, it doesn’t mix with your shot, and, while drinking, you can feel the layers of milk microfoam, and espresso crema, which create conflicting flavours.

 Start tilting the cup in an angle and putting the pouring spout of your pitcher close to the espresso.
 You must start closer to the espresso, to avoid splattering.